mozilla-releng/shipit/README.rst

 3. ``poetry run shipit_rebuild_product_details --database-url="postgresql://shipituser:shipitpassword@db/shipitdb" --channel development``

-4. This will ask you for some GitHub crendentials.
+4. This will ask you for some GitHub credentials.
 You can provide them if you want to update https://github.com/mozilla-releng/product-details.
 That said, you can also ``Ctrl+C`` and inspect the content of `/tmp/product-details` in the docker container.
 Changes are done here before they pushed to the git repo.

-⚠️ If you decide to provide GitHub crendentials, remember that GitHub accounts that enabled 2-factor-authentication have to provide a GitHub token instead of their regular password.
+⚠️ If you decide to provide GitHub credentials, remember that GitHub accounts that enabled 2-factor-authentication have to provide a GitHub token instead of their regular password.
 Instructions to generate a token are found above.
 This time tough, grant the ``public_repo`` scope.

 Troubleshooting